informationgrid/ingrid-iplug-blp/README.md

-DSC iPlug
+BLP iPlug
 ========

-The DSC-iPlug (Data Source Client) connects a JDBC database to the InGrid data space.
+The BLP-iPlug (Bauleitplanung) connects a BLP Excelfile to the InGrid data space.

 Features
 --------

-- index any JDBC database at a certain schedule
+- index any BLP Excelfile at a certain schedule
-- flexible indexing functionality (script for indexing and detail data generation)
 - provides search functionality on the indexed data
 - GUI for easy administration